-As Blanchflower and Oswald (1998) and Holtz-Eakin et al. (1994), we proxy the exogenous wealth increase by windfall gains.
-However, our measure is broader and includes not only inheritance, but also additional extraordinary payments, such as bequests and lottery wins as defined in the GSOEP.
-On the basis of our theoretical predictions, we estimate the following specification of the reduced form of the transition from full time employment to self-employment selection equation where i represents individuals, t is time, $Switch{it}$ is a dummy variable equal to one if the person decides to be self-employed in the next period and zero otherwise, $windfalls{it-1}$ is a dummy variable equal to one if the person received windfall gains in the previous period and zero otherwise, Z{it} is a vector of the person-specific variables, X_t is a set of time dummies, and Λ is the cumulative density function of the logistic distribution.
+Where ${Pit}$ is the probability that a person becomes self-employed, Switchit = 1, given a vector of explanatory variables ${Vit}$ .
+Given our theoretical model, we estimate the following specification of the reduced form of the transition from full time employment to self-employment selection by the equation where i represents individuals, t is time, Switchit is a dummy variable equal to one if the person decides to be self-employed in the next period and zero otherwise, windf allsit\1 is a dummy variable equal to one if the person received windfall gains in the previous period and zero otherwise, $z{it}$ is a vector of the person-specific variables, Xt is a set of time dummies, and $\Lambda$ is the cumulative density function of the logistic distribution.

-$$Switch{it} = \Lambda(\delta windfalls{it-1} + \nu Z{it} + X_t + \varepsilon{it})$$ (6)
+Switchit =

+$$\Lambda(\delta \text{ windf all sit}1 + vZit + Xt + \epsilon it)$$

+(6)

-The vector Z{it} includes factors that reflect ability and several other characteristics of the individual which we use as controls.7 The dummy variable gender is equal to one, if the person is female and zero otherwise.
-The individual's education is represented by education and is measured by the number of years in education.
-The variable married provides information about the marital status, it is equal to one if the individual is married and lives together with the partner, and it is zero otherwise.
+The vector Zit includes factors that reflect ability and several other characteristics of the individual which we use as controls.
+The dummy variable gender is equal to one, the literature (see, e.g. Evans and Joif the person is female and zero otherwise.
+The individual's education is represented by education and is measured by the number of years of education.
+The variable married provides information about the marital status, it is equal to one if the individual is married and lives together with the partner, and is zero otherwise.
 This variable proxies a typical family background.
 The variable hhsize measures the number of persons living in the particular household.
 Finally we employ four dummy variables which reflect the person's age: 20-30, 31-40, 41-50, and 50+.